Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 After a referral is received the mediators will visit each person involved separately.
-The initial visit is to hear from each person directly how the situation is for them and for the mediators to explain the mediation process.
+The initial appointment is for the mediator to hear from each person directly how the situation is for them and for them to and for the mediator to explain the mediation process in detail.

 Mediators do not make judgements, give their opinion or make suggestions.
 Any agreement must come from the people involved.